valohai/docs/source/topic-guides/core-concepts/deployments.rst

 After you've specified how your model code is served using your project and :doc:`the valohai.yaml endpoint definitions </reference-guides/valohai-yaml/endpoint/index>`, you can create and manage deployments under ``Deployment`` tab on Valohai web interface.

-.. admonition:: Batch predictions
+.. admonition:: Batch inference
     :class: tip

+    The discussed inference deployments are recommended if you want to get low latency predictions on per-sample basis.

-    If you only need non-interactive batch predictions (taking a lot of samples as input and writing predictions into a file), you can just create a step to handle that, take your model/samples as inputs and write your predictions to ``/valohai/outputs``.
+    If you only need non-interactive batch predictions (e.g. taking a lot of samples as input and writing predictions into a file), you can simply create a Valohai step to handle that, take your model/samples as inputs and write your predictions to ``/valohai/outputs`` to be uploaded.

-    Valohai Deployments are mainly required if one of the following is true:

-    * you want to get fast predictions on per-sample basis
-    * you want to give prediction endpoint access to application that outside of your organization e.g. a customer that doesn't have a Valohai account
+    Main upside of the batch inference approach is cost; there is no servers constantly running.
+And the main downside is latency as the worker must be started when predictions are requested.
+So if your predictions are not time sensitive and each group of predictions can take 10 minutes or so, batch inference is the way to go.

+    To learn more about batch inference:

+    * :doc:`Batch inference on CSVs </tutorials/quickstart/batch-inference/csv-batch-inference>`
+    * :doc:`Batch inference on images</tutorials/quickstart/batch-inference/image-batch-inference>`

+If you want to dive straight into deploying your first HTTP endpoint, check out :doc:`your tutorial how to deploy a model for online inference </tutorials/quickstart/quickstart-deployments/>`

-Deployment Target
+Deployment target
 -----------------------

 Each deployment has **a deployment target**, which is a Kubernetes cluster that the service will be served on.
 The default deployment target is a shared Kubernetes cluster managed by Valohai but you can also use your own cluster.